pdffillerjs/pdffiller/README.md

 Quick start
 -----------

-First, run `npm install pdffiller --save` for your app.
+First, run `npm install node-pdffiller --save` for your app.
 Then, in an Express app:

 ```js
 var pdfFiller = require('pdffiller');